spatialos/gdk-for-unity/docs/content/reactive-components.md

 -----

-## Receiving updates from SpatialOS: reactive components
+## Receiving entity updates from SpatialOS: reactive components

 To represent state changes or messages from SpatialOS, the Unity GDK uses something we're calling "reactive components": ECS components that it adds to the relevant ECS entity for the duration of a tick.